Best Instant Pot Cookbooks for Vegetarians iMore 2021

 - Best for the Most Recipes: Great Vegetarian Cooking Under Pressure

 Best Overall: Vegetarian Instant Pot Cookbook

 A good starting point for vegetarians who are just getting into Instant Pot cookery, this book gives you an Instant Pot A-Z guide that will help introduce you to the basics.
-We particularly like the "Grab-and-Go" section, which gives you recipes for healthy eating on the go.
+We particularly like the "Grab-and-Go" section, which provides you with recipes for healthy eating on the go.
 Also useful is an electric pressure cooker time chart and other handy tips that you will find throughout the book.

 Then, there are 60 recipes, including Shelton's "Nearly Instant" recipes that can be prepared in 15 minutes or less.
-This also guides you through meal planning, shopping for recipes and provides prepping hints, so will hold your hand through the veggie Instant Pot cooking process.
+This also guides you through meal planning, shopping for recipes, and provides prepping hints, so will hold your hand through the veggie Instant Pot cooking process.

 - Includes "Nearly Instant" options

 - Only 60 recipes

 Best for Busy Cooks: The New Fast Food: The Veggie Queen Pressure Cooks Whole Food Meals in Less than 30 Minutes